-Per Note price(1) % discount % expenses, to us(1) % Total \$ \$ \$ (1) Plus accrued interest from , 2013, if settlement occurs after that date.
+(1) Plus accrued interest from May 10, 2013, if settlement occurs after that date.

 The public offering price set forth above does not include accrued interest, if any.
-Interest on the Notes will accrue from , 2013 and must be paid if the Notes are delivered after , 2013.
+Interest on the Notes will accrue from May 10, 2013 and must be paid if the Notes are delivered after May 10, 2013.

-The Notes will be ready for delivery in book-entry form only through the facilities of the Depository Trust Company against payment in New York, New York , 2013. on or about
+The Notes will be ready for delivery in book-entry form only through the facilities of the Depository Trust Company against payment in New York, New York on or about May 10, 2013.

-BofA Merrill Lynch Barclays J.P.
+BofA Merrill Lynch

+Barclays

+J.P.
 Morgan